indranil143/PRODIGY_DS_01/README.md

 # PRODIGY_DS_01

-Welcome to my submission for Task 1 of the Data Science Internship at Prodigy Infotech.
+Welcome,
-In this task, I have performed Exploratory Data Analysis (EDA) on a dataset provided, focusing on creating a visualization to represent the distribution of a categorical variable.
+In this task for my Data Science Internship at Prodigy Infotech, I performed Exploratory Data Analysis (EDA) on the world_population_dataset (2001-2022), with a focus on visualization to represent data distribution.

-# Dataset
-The dataset I've used is world_population_dataset.
-This dataset contains records of population from the year 2001 to 2022.

-# Tools and Libraries used:
+# Tools Used
-Jupyter notebook,
+- Jupyter Notebook
-Numpy,
+- Numpy, Pandas
-Pandas,
-Matplotlib,
-Seaborn
+- Matplotlib, Seaborn

-# Exploratory Data Analysis (EDA)
-During the EDA process, the following steps were taken:
+# EDA Process

-Data Cleaning: Checked for missing values, duplicates, and outliers in the dataset and handled them accordingly.
+- Data Cleaning: Managed missing values, duplicates, and outliers.

-Visualization: Created a bar chart, stacked chart to visualize the distribution of a categorical or continuous variable.
+- Visualization: Created bar and stacked charts to clearly represent the distribution of key variables, providing crucial insights through visual interpretation.

 # Conclusion
-In conclusion, this EDA process provided valuable insights into the distribution of the selected variable in the dataset.
-This analysis lays the foundation for further exploration and modeling tasks in the data science workflow.
+Visualizations played a central role in uncovering patterns and trends, making this EDA a strong foundation for further exploration and data modeling.

 Thank you for reviewing my submission!